luisquintanilla/mlnet-workshop/labs/11-onnx.md

 In the *src/Web* project, open the *Startup.cs* file.

-Then, in the `ConfigureServices` method, register the `PredictionEnginePool` service.
+Then, in the `ConfigureServices` method, register a `PredictionEnginePool` service.
 Give it a unique and descriptive name so that you are able to differentiate it from other models and provide the path where you saved your pipeline to.

 ```csharp
 services.AddPredictionEnginePool<ONNXInput, ONNXOutput>().FromFile(modelName:"DamageDetection",filePath:@"C:/Dev/ONNXModel.zip");